-The Group currently operates 1,086 physical stores in Australia, New Zealand, USA and South Africa.
-These stores are leased and are subject to negotiations with each landlord at the end of each lease term.
+The Group currently operates 1,078 physical sites in Australia, New Zealand, USA and South Africa.
+These sites are leased and are subject to negotiations with each landlord at the end of each lease term.
+In addition, the Group opened 14 concession locations in Myer.
 The Group actively manages its portfolio against established financial and operational benchmarks which must be met for new stores to be opened, or renewal of leases in existing stores.